- Anaheim Shelter Plan

 What is Anaheim’s shelter plan?

 Anaheim is required to add 325 homeless shelter beds for emergency and transitional housing with supportive services as part of a settlement of a federal lawsuit.
+More important, shelters allow us to help people in need and address the impacts of homelessness on our parks, streets, neighborhoods and businesses.

 Long term, The Salvation Army is set to build a 600-bed homeless care center known as Center of Hope, which will be a transitional housing and service center to help those living in homelessness get into permanent housing.
+It is expected to open in 2021.

 Why do we need this?